Welcome to the FPGA Cookbook.

 Maths (or Math) Just Works!

 All the usual binary maths work when used with fixed point numbers.
 Verilog can generally synthesize addition, subtraction, and multiplication on an FPGA.
-Division cannot be synthesized directory, but we can multiply by fractional numbers, e.g. multiply by 0.1 instead of dividing by 10.
+Division cannot be synthesized automatically, but we can multiply by fractional numbers, e.g. multiply by 0.1 instead of dividing by 10.

 Addition & Subtraction